-From mobile phones to dentist services, it’s rare to blindly make a purchase decision without reading through several online reviews.
-In 2016, 90% of shoppers read at least one online review before deciding to visiting a business.
+From mobile phones to dental services, it’s rare to blindly make a purchase decision without reading through several online reviews.
+In 2016, 90% of shoppers read at least one online review before deciding to visit a business.

 More importantly, 94% of online shoppers reported that a negative review has convinced them to avoid visiting a business.

 This means that whatever your industry, having a positive online presence gives you several key advantages, which is why it’s becoming a key part of branding.

 Understanding why you need online reviews will help you optimize your customer experience to help create a positive online footprint.
 Let’s review these seven reasons why your consumers’ published experiences with your brand are vital.

 1. Social Proof Drives Purchases

 We’re more likely to make a purchase if others around us—even total strangers—agree that it is a good decision.
 Today, online reviews are the biggest source of social proof, and they have a clear impact on sales.